shimanauskas/sandrasforth/README.md

 # sandrasForth

-A public domain Forth for Linux on x86-64.
+A public-domain Forth for Linux on x86-64.

 It is written mostly in (indirect-)threaded code.
 There is no limit on the number of primitives, however, each primitive should be kept small.